sarahjq-s/product-preview-card-component/README.md

 ### Continued development

-I'm trying to learn the technical terms and how to communicate better.
-Moreover, I'm still struggling with flexbox but I'm slowly understanding the concept with this challenge.
+I'm still learning the technical terms and how to communicate better.

+I struggled with flexbox but I'm slowly understanding the concept with this challenge.
 I used the Inspect Tool to assist me with understanding the design layout and the concept of flexbox.

 I would appreciate feedback on a better solution on how to make and position the card component.
 I'm also learning a mobile-first approach and would like anyone to share any tip or their workflow.
 I had faced some challenges with this approach and although there was not a major change in the layout after completing the desktop layout, it would be helpful to know a better workflow.